TikTok sues Montana over new law banning the app - KESQ

 “We are challenging Montana’s unconstitutional TikTok ban to protect our business and the hundreds of thousands of TikTok users in Montana,” TikTok spokesperson Brooke Oberwetter said in a statement.
 “We believe our legal challenge will prevail based on an exceedingly strong set of precedents and facts.”

-Emily Flower, a spokesperson for Montana’s Attorney General, told CNN: “We expected a legal challenge and are fully prepared to defend the law.”
+Emily Flower, a spokesperson for Montana’s Attorney General, told CNN: “We expected legal challenges and are fully prepared to defend the law that helps protect Montanans’ privacy and security.”

 The Montana law stems from growing criticism of TikTok over its ties to China through its parent company, ByteDance.
 Many US officials have expressed fears that the Chinese government could potentially access US data via TikTok for spying purposes, though there is no evidence that the Chinese government has ever done so.
 Some federal lawmakers have also called for a ban.